PLD4: Structure

 PLD4 is a type II transmembrane protein, with its short N-terminal domain inside the cytoplasm, and catalytic C-terminus outside the plasma membrane.
 Structurally, the extracellular domain of PLD4 protein has two HKD motifs, forming its catalytic center.
 In crystal structure, two PLD4 proteins form a homodimer.

 Function

 Unlike other canonical members of the PLD family, PLD4 does not demonstrate phospholipase activity.
 Instead, PLD4 is known as an exonuclease that digests short ssDNA or ssRNA products in a 5' to 3' manner.
 The optimum pH for PLD4 to digest single stranded nucleic acid substrate is around 4.4 to 4.8, which coincides with its acidic late-endosomal / lysosomal subcellular location.
 Besides, it is also reported that PLD4, together with PLD3, participate in the synthesis of S,S-BMP, a phospholipid that is required for the degradation of lipids in lysosome.
-As an endolysosomal protein, PLD4 along with PLD3 digest nucleic acid product inside the lysosome of phagocytes to modulate the activity of nucleic acid sensors such as TLR9, TLR7 and etc.
+As an endolysosomal protein, PLD4 along with PLD3 digest nucleic acid product inside the lysosome of phagocytes to modulate the activity of nucleic acid sensors such as TLR9, TLR7 etc.